Skip to main content

 Can being overstressed cause weight gain or loss?

-When overstressed, your brain’s prefrontal cortex (responsible for patience and rational thinking) becomes impaired, while your amygdala (the emotional alarm system) goes into overdrive.
-This means you’re operating with a shorter emotional fuse and fewer cognitive resources to regulate reactions.
-Small irritations that you’d normally brush off suddenly feel unbearable because your nervous system is already overloaded.
-It’s not that you care less about your loved ones—it’s that stress has temporarily narrowed your capacity for tolerance.
-Recognizing this pattern is the first step toward pausing, apologizing, and recalibrating.
+When overstressed, the brain's prefrontal cortex, responsible for patience, rational thinking, and impulse control, becomes functionally impaired, while the amygdala (the emotional alarm system) goes into overdrive.
+Research published in PMC confirms that chronic stress measurably reduces prefrontal cortex activity while increasing amygdala reactivity - meaning you are operating with a shorter emotional fuse and fewer cognitive resources to regulate reactions.
+Small irritations that you would normally manage suddenly feel unbearable because your nervous system is already at capacity.
+This is neurological, not personal.

 Is overstress the same as burnout?